Leadership for a Better World Certificate Program

 Congruence — Students will learn the importance of thinking, feeling, and behaving with consistency, genuineness, authenticity, and honesty towards others.
 Program examples include bystander intervention workshops, hazing prevention seminars, values clarification workshops, living with integrity, etc..

-Program examples include teamwork, teambuilding, overcoming obstacles, persistence, etc.
+Program examples include workshops and activities focused on teamwork, teambuilding, overcoming obstacles, persistence, and resilience.

 Collaboration — Students will learn to work interdependently to generate creative solutions to problems and achieve goals by trusting in and utilizing the diverse talents and perspectives of their teams.
 Program examples include team activities, strategic planning, communication, delegation, etc.

 Common Purpose — Students will develop shared aims and values to achieve mutually agreed upon and shared objectives.
 Students will learn to create a shared vision and achieve goals by engaging in collective analysis of issues.
-Program examples include creating mission/vision statements, goal-setting, strategic planning
+Program examples include creating mission/vision statements, goal-setting, or strategic planning.

 Controversy with Civility — Students will learn to recognize that differences in viewpoint are inevitable and valuable, and that such differences must be expressed openly and with civility.
-Program examples include dealing with conflict, multicultural awareness, inclusion, diversity, etc.
+Program examples include dealing with conflict, multicultural awareness, inclusion, diversity, and social justice.

 Citizenship — The student will be responsibly connected to the campus and the community, acknowledging the interdependence of all involved in the leadership effort.
 This lays the foundation for students to recognize that effective democracy involves individual responsibility as well as individual rights.
-Program examples include dealing with citizenship, service, democracy, social justice, etc.
+Program examples include citizenship, service, democracy, social justice, and community engagement.

 Change — Creating positive social change is the 8th Core Value of the SCM and is the hub around which all the other values are focused.
-Program examples include addressing community and global problems to create a better world, ways to take action to improve society, community service programs, etc.
+Program examples include addressing community and global problems to create a better world, ways to take action to improve society, community service programs, community organizing, and social action.

 If you have any questions about the program, please feel free to contact Rachael Meads in the Office of Student Activities and Leadership (110 Student Center) at email@example.com.